Increasingly, more women are choosing to have children later in life. I know, because I am one of the women who made that choice.

 Note: if you are not experienced in the practice of yoga, ask someone to assist you in this pose.
 You can also keep your legs crossed, instead of lifting them straight up, if it makes it easier to hold the pose.
 You can also do this pose against a wall for support.

 This pose also stimulates the thyroid gland, as the head is tucked in and the sternum is pressing on the thyroid area.
 Keep your throat and tongue as relaxed as possible.
-The pelvic region is relaxed, and blood flow is focused to the uterus.
+The pelvic region is relaxed, and blood flows to the uterus.

 Do not move your head while holding this pose, as you may injure your neck.
 Rather, if you have neck problems, do the simpler version below.